OE-FET/customxepr/README.md

 - queue (Python 2.7 only)
 - scipy

-*Recommended*:

-- Bruker Xepr software and XeprAPI (EPR related functions will not work otherwise)
-- Postfix - mail transfer agent for macOS and Linux, currently required for email notifications.
-- NI-VISA

-*Recommended python modules*:
+*Recommended python modules:*
-- email
-- pyusb (for pyvisa-py backend)
+- pyusb (only when using pyvisa-py backend)
-- pyserial (for pyvisa-py backend)
+- pyserial (only when using pyvisa-py backend)

 ## Acknowledgements
 Config modules are based on the implementation from [Spyder](https://github.com/spyder-ide).